YWHo/react-to-google-cloud/README.md

 Just press `Y` to continue.

-Then wait for awhile when following text is shown
+Then, wait for a while until the following text is shown:

 ```console
 Enabling APIs on project [react-pirate-app]...
 ```

-When asked to `Please specify a region:`, just select a location that is closest to you and enter the corresponding number.
+When asked to `Please specify a region:`, select the location closest to you and enter the corresponding number.

 ```console
 Please enter numeric choice or text value (must exactly match list item): 11
 ```

-When asked about the Artifact Registry on the project, just answer `Y` so that you can roll back to the previous deployment.
+When asked about the Artifact Registry in the project, answer `Y` so that you can roll back to the previous deployment.

 ```console
 Deploying from source requires an Artifact Registry Docker repository to store built containers.
 A repository named [cloud-run-source-deploy] in region [australia-southeast1] will be created.